christianbator/webhost/README.md

 ```

 Options:
-- [Optional] `-d | --local-content-dir`: If calling `webhost` from the parent of your website's `content` dir, ignore this.
+- `-d | --local-content-dir` [Optional]: If calling `webhost` from the parent of your website's `content` dir, ignore this.
 Otherwise, specify the local `content` dir to push to the server.

 **Content Notes**
 Fill in the `content/icons` directory with the following files